rqtl/qtl2data/ArabMAGIC/ReadMe.md

 and the phenotypes in
 [File S2](http://www.genetics.org/lookup/suppl/doi:10.1534/genetics.114.170746/-/DC1/genetics.114.170746-3.xls).

-There is genotype data (at a total of 1027 markers on 5 chromosomes) on 703 MAGIC lines.
+There is genotype data (at a total of 1260 markers on 5 chromosomes) on 703 MAGIC lines.
 677 of the lines have phenotype data, for 8 phenotypes.

+We don't have a genetic map of the markers, but we do have a physical map, in two forms: positions in the "TAIR8 build" were present in the Gnan et al. (2014) data (though just for 1024 markers), and positions in the "TAIR9 build" are from <> (for 1251 markers).

 For related data, see
 <http://mtweb.cs.ucl.ac.uk/mus/www/19genomes/magic.html> and